FearDread/gfolio/content/about.md

 ---cta
 ---
 ## Ready to discuss your project or position?
-4
 Let's super-charge your business today!
-I cant wait to be apart of a team and put ideas InMoshyn !
+I cant wait to be apart of a team and put ideas In-Moshyn !

 <Button href="/contact">
-  Get in touch right away for free Consultation or Interview!
+  Contact for free Consultation or Interview!
 </Button>